NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### First Run ###

-OK, after taking the journey of configuring OmniBackup, now it's time to run it for the first time to verify it works properly.
+OK, after taking the journey of configuring OmniBackup, now it's time to run it for the first time in order to verify it works properly.

     $ bash /usr/local/omnibackup/backup.sh

-This run-time follow of OmniBackup is as follows:
+The run-time flow of OmniBackup is as follows:

 * OmniBackup starts by looking for its dependencies and initializing its modules through its configuration file.
 Most <code>FATAL</code> errors are identified at this stage.
-If you get a <code>FATAL</code> error it terminates with the an appropriate message which points to the root of the issue.
-Otherwise, you should get to the next step.
+If you get a <code>FATAL</code> error it terminates with an appropriate message which points you to the root of the issue (usually configuration errors).
+Otherwise, you should get to the next stage.

-* In this step OmniBackup tries to verify the remote backup servers connectivity and cleanups older backups if it has to.
-If a connection error happens, OmniBackup ignores the error an continues to the next step.
-That's because it may be a temporary down-time and the the backup server may be available later.
+* In this step OmniBackup tries to verify the remote backup servers connectivity and cleans-up older backups if it has to.
+If a connection error happens, OmniBackup ignores the error and continues to the next step.
+That's because it may be a temporary down-time and the the backup server might be available later.

 * At this stage OmniBackup is ready to proceed with backup tasks.
 So, it starts the backup tasks in the order that you have specified through the configuration file.
-It runs each backup task one by one, compress them into an archive file, does the encryption if enabled, finally, uploads them to the backup servers.
-If an error other than connection errors happen, it leaves the temporary data untouched for your inspection and moves to the next backup task.
+It runs each backup task one by one, compress it into an archive file and does the encryption if enabled, finally, uploads it to the backup servers.
+If an error other than connection errors happen, it leaves the temporary data untouched for your inspection and moves on to the next backup task.
 So, you have to manually clean-up those files, later on.
-If a connection problem to a remote server occur it obeys <code>.backup.keep_backup_locally</code> settings.
+If a connection problem to a remote server occurs it obeys <code>.backup.keep_backup_locally</code> settings.

-* In the penultimate step, OmniBackup clean-ups all the temporary files unless there are errors from previous steps.
+* In the penultimate step, OmniBackup cleans-up all the temporary files unless there are errors from previous steps.

 * And finally OmniBackup sends reports to the specified list of recipients in the <code>.reports</code> section of the configuration file.

 Note that in any stage if a <code>FATAL</code> error happens it tries to first go to clean-up stage and send the reports.
-But sometimes there's a possibility for <code>FATAL</code> errors before OmniBackup initialized successfully so the follow may not work as expected and you may not receive any reports.
-In such situation manual inspection is expected.
+But sometimes there's a possibility for <code>FATAL</code> errors even before OmniBackup initialized successfully so the flow may not work as expected and you may not receive any reports.
+In such a situation manual inspection is expected.

-Moreover, it's possibility to interrupt or break the backup operation at any time using <code>Ctrl+C</code> or <code>SIGTERM</code>.
-In such a situations, OmniBackup tries to release it's lock gracefully, but you won't receive any mail reports.
+Moreover, it's possible to interrupt or break the backup operation at any time using <code>Ctrl+C</code> or <code>SIGTERM</code>.
+In such a situation, OmniBackup tries to release it's lock gracefully, but you won't receive any mail reports.

 <br />